 My parents were both from Connecticut and met in high school.
-Dad went off to college in Montana, lasting one semester before deciding it wasn’t for him.
-He took off for the Alaska Territory first in 1950 and again in 1952, working just outside of Anchorage and then up near Mount McKinley, now officially Mt.
-Denali, as a laborer doing road construction.
+Dad went off to college in Montana but lasted only one semester before deciding it wasn’t for him.
+He took off for the Alaska Territory—first in 1950 and again in 1952—working just outside of Anchorage and then up near Mount McKinley (now officially Denali) as a laborer on road construction crews.

-1950 – From Dad’s letter – “My first time in Alaska was in 1950 and consisted of one week in Anchorage and the balance of the time at Yakutat.
+“My first time in Alaska was in 1950 and consisted of one week in Anchorage and the balance of the time at Yakutat.
 My trip then to Anchorage was via Canadian Pacific Steamship from Vancouver to Juneau via their coastwise freighter service that took 125 passengers and stopped at many small ports that I learned were known as Dogholes.
-From Juneau to Anchorage was via Pacific Northern Airlines DC 3 that had to land at Elmendorf because the runway at Merrill Field was not long enough and the International airport was just under construction.
+From Juneau to Anchorage was via Pacific Northern Airlines DC-3 that had to land at Elmendorf because the runway at Merrill Field was not long enough and the International airport was just under construction.”

 Downtown Anchorage 1950 – 4th Avenue